very-good-science/data-ethics-club/site/join_in/meetings/2024/data-feminism.md

 # Data Feminism Book Club 2024

-__What are we reading?__ [Data Feminism by Catherine D'Ignazio and Laura F. Klein](https://mitpress.mit.edu/9780262547185/data-feminism/)
+__What are we reading?__ [Data Feminism by Catherine D'Ignazio and Lauren F. Klein](https://mitpress.mit.edu/9780262547185/data-feminism/)

 We will be holding weekly meetings over the summer to help us all stay accountable and to discuss our thoughts on _Data Feminism_ - a classic data ethics text that many of us have probably had on our